How Does Parentification turn into Hyper-independence?

 Consult with Alice Zic, your new therapist

-Begin your therapeutic journey toward healing the young, parentified you and the adult, hyper-independent you
+Begin online trauma therapy and heal the young, parentified you and the adult, hyper-independent you

 Online Therapy in Colchester, Connecticut